 Jordan is a mostly Muslim country located in the Middle East, sharing its borders with Israel, Syria, Saudi Arabia and Iraq.
 Petra is a 60 square kilometer archaeological site located in Jordan’s southwestern desert.

 There are regular flights from the U.S. on Jordan’s national carrier, Royal Jordanian, plus several other international carriers that will fly into Queen Alia International Airport located just south of Amman.
 From Amman, Petra is about a 3 hour drive or you can take a bus.
 A JETT bus runs daily for around $14 USD and will drop you off in Petra.
-Viator offers a private transfer from the airport to Petra for $68.75 USD.
-You can also get to Petra by renting a car, which can be the most flexible way to explore.
-The airport has numerous companies, many of which are also found in America (Dollar, Thrifty, Budget, etc.), so do a search on a site like Expedia (www.expedia.com) or Skyscanner (www.skyscanner.com) who will compare the rates from different car rental companies.
-The cost starts at around $40 USD per day.
-The roads are in good condition and the important signage will be in English as well as Arabic, but make sure you have a good map or GPS.
+Viator also offers a private transfer from the airport to Petra.
+Driving in a new destination can be a bit of a challenge, but if you choose to rent a car, RentalCars.com has great deals.
+The cost starts at around $30 USD per day.
+The roads are in good condition and the important signage will be in English as well as Arabic, but make sure you have a good map or GPS!

-US Citizens will need a visa, which can be purchased at the airport in Amman.
-A single-entry visa that is valid for up to 60 days currently costs 40 JD (about $56 USD).
+Visa: US Citizens will need a visa, which can be purchased at the airport in Amman.
+A single-entry visa that is valid for up to 60 days.

-Jordan travel requires Plug C / D / F / G / J, 230v.
+Electricity: Jordan travel requires Plug C / D / F / G / J, 230v.
 Most outlets will be the same as the European with two round prongs.
 You will need an adapter and a converter if your devices are not dual voltage.
-I used the Insten Universal Adapter with no problem.
+I used the Celtic Universal Adapter with no issues.

-The Mövenpick Resort Petra (from $117 USD) is conveniently located right across the street from the Petra Visitor’s Center.
-A simpler, no-frills option is Al Rashid Hotel (from $38) in the city center who offers clean rooms and free breakfast.
-Petra Moon Hotel (from $70) boasts a roof terrace that overlooks the beautiful Petra Mountains.
+Where to Stay: The Mövenpick Resort Petra is conveniently located right across the street from the Petra Visitor’s Center.
+A simpler, no-frills option is Al Rashid Hotel in the city center who offers clean rooms and free breakfast.
+Petra Moon Hotel boasts a roof terrace that overlooks the beautiful Petra Mountains.
 The newly renovated Sharah Mountains is a family run 3-star hotel known for its cleanliness and hospitality.

-Try takings a cooking class at Petra Kitchen (www.petrakitchen.com) and then eat your deliciously homemade Jordanian meal.
+Where to Eat: Try takings a cooking class at Petra Kitchen and then eat your deliciously homemade Jordanian meal.
 Don’t want to cook your own meal?
 Try the traditional lamb mansaf at the low-key Reem Baladi (Mid-Town on Tourist Street; Petra – Wadi Musa; tel.
 0777312455).
 It’s where the locals go!
-If you’re not that hungry, head over to TimeOut (Tourist Street, Petra – Wadi Musa; tel.
-962777809432) where you can get snacks and coffee while smoking shisha.

-- Do not take any photos of the Bedouin people, especially the woman, without getting permission.
+- Avoid taking photos of the local Bedouin people (especially the women) without their permission.

-- Make sure to drink more water than you think you need.
+- Bring and drink lots of water.
 You are in the desert where it can be easy to get dehydrated.
-It doesn’t hurt to stop by the pharmacy to pick up a dehydration powder that can easily be put into your water in case you feel dizzy.
+It doesn’t hurt to pick up a dehydration powder (Tactical makes a good one!) that can easily be put into your water in case you feel dizzy.

 - Tripods are placed to the right of the treasury when visiting at night, try to get there first in order to get a good spot.